 Before you get your first paycheck, set up a checking and savings account.
 If you already have these types of accounts, now is a good time to assess whether they are still a good fit for your current financial needs.
 Take the time to review interest rates at various banks and online financial companies.

-For example, SoFi Money is a cash management account that earns you more and costs you nothing.
+For example, SoFi Checking and Savings is a checking and savings account that earns you more and costs you nothing.
 You can easily access your money online or withdraw cash fee-free from 55,000+ ATMs worldwide.

 Once you’ve set up your checking and savings accounts, consider setting up direct deposit.
 That way you don’t have to worry about depositing a check every time you get paid and you can start earning interest on that money as soon as it is payday.